mynodebtc/mynode/README.md

  - PCs and Servers
  - Virtual Machine Support (VirtualBox, VMWare)

-## Upgrading your myNode
+## Upgrading your MyNode
-Once you are running myNode, you can easily [update the software](https://mynodebtc.github.io/device/upgrading-device.html) yourself!
+Once you are running MyNode, you can easily [update the software](https://mynodebtc.github.io/device/upgrading-device.html) yourself!

-## Developing for myNode
+## Developing for MyNode

-### Developing the myNode Platform
+### Developing the MyNode Platform
 See the [development guide](https://github.com/mynodebtc/mynode/blob/master/doc/development.md).

-### Adding new Applications to myNode
+### Adding new Applications to MyNode
-To develop and add new applications to mynode, check out the [Software Development Kit (SDK)](https://github.com/mynodebtc/mynode_sdk).
+To develop and add new applications to MyNode, check out the [Software Development Kit (SDK)](https://github.com/mynodebtc/mynode_sdk).

 ## Install on Existing System (beta)